plzm/util/readme.md

 C# utility library.

-Implemented as a .NET Standard 2.0 DLL.
+Implemented as a .NET Standard 2.1 library.
 For compatibility info, see https://docs.microsoft.com/dotnet/standard/net-standard

 ---